mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

     touch public/stylesheets/application.css

-I also was looking to try yahoos new css framework pure (http://purecss.io/) so lets do that now.
+I also was looking to try <a href="http://purecss.io/" target="_blank" title="Yahoo!
+Pure">Yahoo!
+Pure</a> so lets do that now.
 So I am going to refactor the layout.haml file a bit:

 {% highlight ruby %}
 !!!
 5